Arlen-Zhang-0308/Hello-world/README.md

 Start to learn how to use Github.
 On 2021 3 31.

-A student in WHPU.
-Willing to get the master degree of NUPT.
+A student in WHPU now.
+Willing to get the master degree of Soochow University.

 Undergraduate major is Communication Engineering.
 Main direction of study and research is micro controller application.